Denolle-Lab/FarmDAS/README.md

 # Fiber-optic sensing for soil hydrodynamics under farming practices

+## License
+This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/) — for non-commercial use only.

 This package uses ambient noise interferometry to monitor soil's hydrodynamic response under precipitation, evapotranspiration, and